AIMultipleAIMultiple

 For instance, a facial recognition system being deployed in different countries will require data from the population of those specific countries.
 If this is done in-house, it can raise the project’s budget to unreasonable heights.

-Gathering images can sometimes have ethical and legal considerations attached to them.
-For instance, a facial recognition system might require face data for training., However, since face images are biometric data, they can be difficult to gather and use.
+Gathering images can sometimes involve ethical and legal considerations.
+For instance, a facial recognition system might require face data for training.
+However, since face images are considered biometric data, they can be challenging to collect and use legally without proper consent frameworks.

-Other biometric image data that CV systems can gather includes fingerprint images, retina scans, etc..
-If companies do not follow ethical and legal considerations, they can incur expensive lawsuits.
+Other biometric image data that computer vision systems can gather includes fingerprint images, retina scans, etc..
+If companies fail to adhere to ethical and legal considerations, they may incur expensive lawsuits and regulatory penalties, ranging from thousands to billions of dollars.

 Watch this video to learn about one of Facebook’s lawsuits on unethically collecting the user’s biometric data: